pakore/waysofworking/README.md

 - Is your idea improving the critical path / bottleneck?
 (Throughput)
 - Is your idea solving a relevant use case or is an edge case?
 (Focus)
-- How much % of customers will benefit from the time invested to implement it?
+- What proportion of customers will benefit from the time invested to implement it?
 (Impact of change)
 - How much money will we spend to implement it and how much money will we save afterwards?
 (Return of investment)
 - Is your idea solving edge case but this case could be catastrophic for the company?
 (Risk vs Reward)